REQUIREMENTS AND CAMPUS GUIDE

 Notre Dame is a private Catholic research university in Notre Dame, Indiana.
 Notre Dame is just outside of South Bend, within driving distance to Indianapolis, and about 90 miles east of Chicago.
 Although many consider Notre Dame to be in a bit of a remote location, there is very easy transportation from campus to South Bend.
 Students frequently head into town for performances at the Civic Learning Center or out to the Rapids to enjoy white water rafting.

-While some students may hesitate toward going to a school that is not located super close to a major city or distinct professional opportunities, it’s important to know that Notre Dame’s website promises “500 employers visit campus every year to recruit our students, conducting more than 7,000 interviews.”
+While some students may hesitate to go to a school that is not located close to a major city or distinct professional opportunities, it’s important to know that Notre Dame’s website notes that “500 employers visit campus every year to recruit our students, conducting more than 7,000 interviews.”
 Additionally, alumni are located all around the world, so you’ll feel very connected to the Notre Dame alumni network no matter where you find yourself living or job searching post graduation.

 What Standardized Testing is required for Notre Dame?

 Notre Dame accepts the SAT or ACT.
-For the 2020-2021 application cycle, neither the SAT II’s nor the essay section are required.
-You are allowed to superscore the best scores from your recent standardized tests.
-It is also important to note that Notre Dame will not be penalizing students who cannot take standardized tests due to Covid-19 changes or test cancellations.
-Historically, the University is test flexible for international students, accepting A level, IB, or other tests in the place of more traditional SAT or ACT scores.
+For the 2021-2022 application cycle, Notre Dame is test optional.
+It is important to note that Notre Dame will not be penalizing students who cannot take standardized tests due to Covid-19 changes or test cancellations.

 What academic majors are offered?

 You can study pretty much anything and everything at Notre Dame!
-The University offers over 75 majors in its Arts and Letters, Business, Science, Engineering, Architecture, and (most recently) Global Affairs schools.
+The University offers 75 degree programs across its Arts and Letters, Business, Science, Engineering, Architecture, and (most recently) Global Affairs schools.
 Notre Dame is particularly known for Finance, Business, Marketing, and pre-med programs.
-Double majoring is also an option, and there are also concentrations, supplementary majors, and minors offered within each specific department.
+Students can also double major or complete associated concentrations, supplementary majors, and minors offered within each specific department.

 Notre Dame students are set up for success.
-98% are placed in a job come graduation and 95% graduation.
-Support as a graduate is also abundant for the Fighting Irish Alum..
-93% are accepted into law school and roughly 87% pre-med majors get into med school.
+98% are placed in careers, graduate schools, or service opportunities with six months of graduating and 95% graduate on time.
+Support as a graduate is also abundant for the Fighting Irish Alum, 90% are accepted into law school and roughly 80% pre-med majors get into med school.

 Should I apply Restrictive Early Action or Regular Decision?

 You should apply to Notre Dame whenever your application is at the highest quality and at the time that makes the most sense for you.
-You can apply Restrictive Early Action by November 1, which means you can’t apply Early Action or Early Decision (binding Early Action) elsewhere and it is a requirement to attend Notre Dame if admitted Restrictive Early Action.
+If you apply Restrictive Early Action by November 1, you can not apply Early Decision elsewhere.
+It is not a requirement to attend Notre Dame if admitted Restrictive Early Action.
 You also have the option to apply Regular Decision by January 1.
 Make sure you spend as much time as needed to edit and polish your application so that it is at the highest quality possible before you hit submit.

-Additionally, Notre Dame is need blind meaning only academics and non academic experiences are factored into decision making (not financial circumstances).
+Notre Dame admitted 3,446 of the 23,642 students who applied to the class of 2025, yielding a 14.6% acceptance rate.
+Additionally, Notre Dame is need blind, meaning only academics and non academic experiences are factored into decision making (not financial circumstances).

 How expensive is Notre Dame?